 Description

-DESCRIPTION The bridge, which is six feet (circa 2m) wide and spans 34 feet (circa 10m), is of two spans.
-It has two pointed, almost straight-sided arches and a central pier, which has a full-height, pointed cutwater on the upstream side; there is no cutwater on the downstream side.
-It has a kerb of rubble stones set on edge.
-The C20 timber railings have a single top-rail set diamond-wise, and cantilevered out from the structure of the bridge.
+The bridge is approximately six feet (about 2 meters) wide and spans 34 feet (around 10 meters) with two spans.
+It has two pointed, nearly straight-sided arches and a central pier that includes a full-height, pointed cutwater on the upstream side, while the downstream side lacks a cutwater.
+The bridge has a kerb made of rubble stones set on edge.
+The 20th-century timber railings have a single top-rail set diamond-wise and are cantilevered out from the structure of the bridge.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.